Electric bicycle laws: India

-Indian law requires that all electric vehicles have ARAI approval.
-Vehicles with below 250W and speed less than 25 km/h, do not require certification- hence not following full testing process, but needs to get exemption report from ARAI.
+Indian law requires that all-electric vehicles have ARAI approval.
+Vehicles with below 250W and speed less than 25 km/h, do not require certification- hence not following full testing process, but needs to get an exemption report from ARAI.
 Whereas more powerful vehicles need to go through a full testing process following CMVR rules.
 This can take time and cost money but assures safe and reliable design for Electric Vehicles.
-These regulations are not promulgated by the Regional Transport offices, and riders are not required to obtain a licence to drive, to carry insurance, or to wear a helmet.
-In India, all electric cycles which do not require licence and registration are made in accordance with the guidelines issued by ARAI.
+These regulations are not promulgated by the Regional Transport offices, and riders are not required to obtain a license to drive, carry insurance, or wear a helmet.
+In India, all-electric cycles which do not require a licence and registration are made in accordance with the guidelines issued by ARAI.

 Israel

-In Israel, persons above 16 years old are allowed to use pedal-assisted bicycle with power of up to 250 W and speed limit of 25 km/h.
+In Israel, persons above 16 years old are allowed to use pedal-assisted bicycles with power of up to 250 W and a speed limit of 25 km/h.
 The bicycle must satisfy the European Standard EN15194 and be approved by the Standards Institution of Israel.
 A new law, effective January 10, 2019, states that riders under 18 who have no automobile license will need a special permit.
 Otherwise, no license or insurance is required.
 Other motorized bicycles are considered to be motorcycles and should be licensed and insured as such.
 The maximum weight of the e-bike itself cannot exceed 30 kg.

 The Israeli Ministry of Transportation passed legislation in 2009 and again in 2018.
 The 2018 law is effective from January 1, 2019, and regards a bicycle permit:

 Israeli authorities passed legislation, as of December 2009, that allows electric bicycles to be legal for street use in the country under the following criteria: